OlstFlow/Startup_Scene_Master/README.md

 ## 🔧 Features:
 - Store your scene templates in a separate folder
-- Quickly load any template via UI or hotkey (F7)
+- Quickly load any template via hotkey (F7)
 - Warns before overwriting the current scene
 - Auto-loads the selected template after saving the current project